chiaraswelt/AirBnB/README.md

 # AirBnb
-This repository demonstrates the capabilities of applying Business Analytics tools to AirBnB data
+This repository demonstrates the capabilities of applying Business Analytic's tools to AirBnB data